 Strootman has the drive and box-to-box qualities that United expected from Fellaini and is seen by Van Gaal, with whom he has an excellent relationship, as the perfect complement for the club’s more creative players.
 Van Gaal also strongly pushed the case for Strootman in talks with Tottenham before the United job became available.

 With Ferdinand and Nemanja Vidic both leaving United this summer, a top class central defender has also become a major priority.
-Van Gaal wants Mat Hummels, the Borussia Dortmund centre-back, to come in as the leader of his defence and the 25-year-old is understood to be keen to move to Old Trafford.
+Van Gaal wants Mat Hummels, the Borussia Dortmund center back, to come in as the leader of his defense and the 25-year-old is understood to be keen to move to Old Trafford.

-Van Gaal also believes Paris Saint-Germain striker Edinson Cavani would be a perfect fit for the Premier League and United are confident they can sign the Uruguayan this summer, despite the fact he only moved to the French capital last year in a £55m deal.
+Van Gaal also believes Paris Saint-Germain striker Edinson Cavani would be a perfect fit for the Premier League and United is confident it can sign the Uruguayan this summer, despite the fact he only moved to the French capital last year in a £55m deal.

-Elsewhere, the likes of William Carvalho, Thomas Muller and Marco Reus have all been mentioned as potential targets as United prepare for an unprecedented summer of spending.
+Elsewhere, the likes of William Carvalho, Thomas Muller and Marco Reus have all been mentioned as potential targets as United prepares for an unprecedented summer of spending.

-Not only are Manchester United getting a new manager, but they are virtually getting a new team.
+Not only is Manchester United getting a new manager, but it is virtually getting a new team.